Home » Plan Your Trip

 Sneaky Money Saving Tip: You can save some money by pre-paying the number of days you will require a stroller and save a few bucks.

 When you get to the theme park, show the receipt to the rental place and receive your stroller for the day.
-Check out our other tips for saving money on your vacation here!
+For more stroller tips, head this way!

 chef mickeys